William-Yeh/setup-simple-openvpn/ABOUT-THIS-FORK.md

 3. Extract the `easy-rsa` customization logic to a single `myvars` file instead of being hardcoded `sed` command in `setup.sh`.

+4. Add: `gce-tools` to setup "split tunneling" for GCE.

 ## Tested platforms